Bao Sanniang: Fictional biography

-After hearing this, Bao Sanniang prepared to return to Cheng Du, Guan Suo introduced himself to Zhuge Liang saying:After the fall of Jingzhou, I was hidden by the Bao family from where I wanted to go to the River Lands to ask the First Ruler for a revenge against my father.
-But I fell in illness, which was long and severe, and I only just recovered.
-I was then travelling towards Chengdu to meet with the Latter Ruler, when I met the army in the south expedition.
+After hearing this, Bao Sanniang and Guan Suo prepared to return to Cheng Du.
+Guan Suo introduced himself to Zhuge Liang thus:After the fall of Jingzhou, I was hidden by the Bao family from where I wanted to go to the River Lands to ask the First Ruler for revenge for my father.
+But I fell ill, which was long and severe, and I only just recovered.
+I was then travelling towards Chengdu to meet with the Latter Ruler when I met the army in the south expedition.
 I know that vengeance has been taken upon the murderers of my father.
-And now I want to present myself to the Prime Minister.At this time Zhuge Liang was about to start a military campaign.
-Seeing the two young military commanders, Guan Suo and Bao Sanniang, Zhuge Liang ordered that they both participated in the Invasion at Nanzhong.
+And now I want to present myself to the Prime Minister.
+At this time Zhuge Liang was about to start a military campaign.
+Seeing the two young military commanders, Guan Suo and Bao Sanniang, Zhuge Liang ordered that they both participate in the Invasion at Nanzhong.
 The military commander ordered the two of them not to give up, in order to do their duty, Guan Suo and Bao Sanniang bade each other in tears for the last time.
 Bao Sanniang was stationed at the gate and defended then of the fierce attack of Meng Huo army.
 She has the courage to make a plan and keeps Meng You busy at the castle doors for Guan Suo to advance against the main field of the enemy.

-Both fought bravely and fought many battles.
-Guan Suo ends up dying in a battle.
-After learning of her husband's death, instead of crying for her farewell, Bao Sanniang guarded the Jiameng pass until her death.
+Both Bao Sanniang and Guan So fought bravely in many battles.
+Guan Suo ends up dying in one such battle.
+After learning of her husband's death, instead of crying, Bao Sanniang guarded the Jiameng pass until her death.

 In popular culture

-Bao Sanniang appears in the 11th instalment of Koei's Romance of the Three Kingdoms video game series.
-She is also introduced as a new playable character in the seventh instalment of Koei's Dynasty Warriors series, as well as in the spin-off game Warriors Orochi 3.
+Bao Sanniang appears in the 11th installment of Koei's Romance of the Three Kingdoms video game series.
+She is also introduced as a new playable character in the seventh installment of Koei's Dynasty Warriors series, as well as in the spin-off game Warriors Orochi 3.